 The requested price per 30 mcg dose of raxtozinameran proposed in the submission was $||| ||| per dose.

-The AIH recommendations for COVID-19 vaccination are shown in .
-As can be seen in , the proposed listing of raxtozinameran on the NIP (shaded in grey) was not fully aligned with the current eligibility criteria for raxtozinameran on the NCVP and as recommended by ATAGI.
+The AIH recommendations for COVID-19 vaccination are shown in Table 3.
+As can be seen in Table 3, the proposed listing of raxtozinameran on the NIP (shaded in grey) was not fully aligned with the current eligibility criteria for raxtozinameran on the NCVP and as recommended by ATAGI.
 The proposed listing of raxtozinameran on the NIP was substantially narrower than the current listing on the NCVP meaning there would be gaps in comparison with current arrangements.
 The two most significant gaps were primary courses, and paediatric doses.
 In relation to unvaccinated pregnant women, the AIH recommendation to includes the recommendation to receive a primary dose of COVID-19 vaccine, which can be given at any time during pregnancy, noting that unvaccinated pregnant women are at increased risk of severe disease and adverse perinatal outcomes from COVID-19.

 The Pre-Sub-Committee Response (PSCR) proposed that a pragmatic approach could be taken by the PBAC for the populations that were not covered by the submission, however the ESC noted that the submission did not include corresponding economic or financial analyses to support PBAC consideration for these populations.
 The ESC considered that it would have been more appropriate for the submission to have sought NIP listing that was consistent with ATAGI recommendations as specified in the AIH including paediatric formulations, and primary courses, such that a resulting recommendation for NIP listing would include all relevant vaccines, doses and circumstances of use.
 This would have included a request for primary immunisation and for children who are immunocompromised.